-- The falling exchange rate of the U.S. Dollar has reduced the real value of remittances from abroad; current exchange rate for $1 to New Israeli Shekels (NIS) is about NIS 3.70 versus NIS 4.30 two years ago.
-However this has made American made products more competitive.
+- The falling U.S. dollar exchange rate has reduced the real value of remittances from abroad; current exchange rate for $1 to New Israeli Shekels (NIS) is about NIS 3.70 versus NIS 4.30 four years ago.
+However, this has made American-made products more competitive.

-- Israeli Standards Institution (ISI) adopts mostly European Standards and can delay shipments into Palestinian markets by requiring onerous standards testing on products entering the West Bank and Gaza.
+- The Israeli Standards Institution (ISI) adopts mostly European Standards and can delay shipments into Palestinian markets by requiring lengthy standards testing on products entering the West Bank and Gaza.
 The Palestinian Standards Institute plays a minor role because the Palestinian Authority has no control over the borders and cannot apply Palestinian standards on imports entering its areas.

 Back to top

-- Infrastructure development, both donor and privately financed is on the rise.
+- Infrastructure development, both donor and privately financed, is on the rise in the West Bank.

-- Projected major projects include electric power generation plant and a national electricity distribution company in the West Bank; introduction of the third mobile operator in 2013; expansion of telecommunications infrastructure equipment and services; upgrading and expanding of sanitation, waste disposal, and water services; upgrading of WB/G roads.
+- Projected major projects include an electric power generation plant and a national electricity distribution company in the West Bank; expansion of telecommunications infrastructure and services; sanitation upgrades and expansion, waste disposal, and water services; and road upgrades.

 - Expected future demand for private housing construction for middle and lower-middle-income families is expected to rise.
 There is a growing trend toward building large commercial and multi-story residential buildings.
 One new project, “Rawabi,” is under construction north of Ramallah, while another commercial and residential project, “El Ersal,” is in Ramallah.

-- Expansion can be expected in processed foods, olive oil, pharmaceuticals, textiles, hardware, wood and cane furniture, plastics, and house wares manufacturing.
-Construction inputs such as cement and steel products also could see heavier demand.
+- Expansion can be expected in the local production of processed foods, olive oil, pharmaceuticals, textiles, hardware, wood and cane furniture, plastics, and housewares.
+Construction inputs, such as cement and steel products, also could see heavier demand.

-- Franchising and distributorships are popular with the best prospects in fast food, computers and electronics.
+- Franchising and distributorships are popular, with the best prospects in fast food.

-- Expanded imports of healthcare products, such as medical equipment and disposables due to increased international donor support to this sector.
+- Imports of healthcare products, such as medical equipment and disposables, are increasing due to international donor support.